EranBoudjnah/MTCircularSlider/README.md

 Sets the minimum angle of the track in degrees.

+Default value: 0

 ###### ``trackMaxAngle(Double)``

 Sets the maximum angle of the track in degrees.

+Default value: 360

+###### ``maxWinds(Float)``

+Sets the maximum number of times a user can wind the control.
+If set to a value other than 1, the difference between the minimum and maximum angles must be exactly 360 degrees.

+Default value: 1

 ###### ``hasThumb(Bool)``